Hamza Ali Abbasi: Early life and education

-Acting career

-Theatre
+Career

 Abbasi started his career in 2006 as a theatre actor with a play titled Dally in the Dark.
 Later, he appeared in several plays such as Bombay Dreams, Phantom of the Opera, and Home is Where Your Clothes Are.

-Television

 He began his television career in 2012 with a supporting role in Meray Dard Ko Jo Zuban Miley before getting fame for his lead roles in the serials Pyarey Afzal (2013) and Mann Mayal (2016).

-Cinema

 His breakthrough was the movie Waar (2013).
 He was initially an assistant director to Bilal Lashari, before the later offered him a role in the movie, that he considers important for his future career.

-Voice acting

 He voiced Baba Bandook, the main antagonist, and Vadero Pajero in the Unicorn Black produced animated series, Burka Avenger (2013).

-Other work

-Direction

 Abbasi made his directorial debut with the feature film Mud House and the Golden Doll, released in 2011, which described as a simple story about simple people.

-He has also directed Kambakht, still unreleased as of July 2024.

-Writing

 In December 2020, Abbasi announced that he was writing a book on religion.
 In August 2024, he released that book, My Discovery of Islam, God & Judgement Day.
-It details his return to Islam from atheism.

 Personal life

-Relationships

 Abbasi married painter and actress Naimal Khawar in 2019.

-Religion

 Abbasi was born a Muslim, then for a while became an atheist but now identifies as Muslim again.
 He is affiliated with the Farahi school of thought and studied in Dallas under Javed Ahmad Ghamidi.
-His 2024 book My Discovery of Islam, God & Judgement Day details his religious and philosophical worldview.

-Politics

 Abbasi was a supporter of Pakistan Tehreek-e-Insaf, and he was elected as the cultural secretary of the party in January 2018.
 However, he resigned from this role in April of the same year because he felt that his movies did not represent Pakistan's culture well.

 In 2018, he exposed journalist and former wife of Imran Khan, Reham Khan, by revealing the manuscript of her book beforehand.
 Reham Khan claimed to have been threatened directly by Abbasi via emails, but he denied these allegations.
 He believed that Reham Khan's claims were an attempt to tarnish his reputation due to his close relationship with Imran Khan.